veeto

 Key Takeaways

-• Increases California's film tax credit program from $330 million to $750 million annually starting in 2025.
+• Increases California's film tax credit program from $330 million to $750 million annually through 2030.

 • Expands eligibility to include animated series, films and competition shows with $1 million minimum budgets.

-• Requires productions to meet diversity goals and hire Career Pathways Program trainees to receive maximum credits.
+• Requires productions to meet diversity goals and hire trainees from underserved communities to receive full credits.

 Get Involved